hfoffani/MP-controller/README.md

 ![State equation](imgs/state.gif)

-where _cte_ is the error with respect to ideal path and _epsi_ the error with respect to the heading.
+where _cte_ is the error with respect to the ideal path and _epsi_ the error with respect to the heading.

 The actuators (steering angle and throttle) are constrained by

 ![Actuators Constraints](imgs/constraints.gif)

-We model the gas and break pedal with only one actuator which is a realistic simplification.
+We model the gas and brake pedal with only one actuator which is a realistic simplification.

 The equations set for the predicted states are: